VMM-264: Ebola Virus Disease Outbreak in West Africa

 In response to the increased spread of the Ebola Virus Disease in West Africa, the United States began Operation United Assistance (OUA).
 The need for airlift assets was promptly recognized and in October 2014, a detachment of MV-22 deployed to Monrovia, Liberia, to fill the requirements for lift until other US military assets could arrive.
 Within 3 days of arriving in Monrovia, VMM-264 began flying operations to support the response to the viral outbreak.
 Over the following weeks, VMM-264 executed a wide variety of tasks ranging from moving VIPs, carrying medical training teams, assisting NGOs, and lifting medical supplies across Liberia.
 VMM-264 carried numerous different dignitaries including the US Ambassador to Liberia, the US Ambassador to the United Nations, the Chief of Staff of the Armed Forces of Liberia, and the President of Liberia.

 VMM-264 disbanded 24 June 2020.

+Marine Medium Tiltrotor Squadron (VMM) 264, "The Black Knights," was officially reactivated in a ceremony at MCAS New River, North Carolina, in December 2025, following a five-year deactivation under Force Design initiatives.